albaedu/raspberry_router/README.md

 # Requeriments:

-1 - Have a VPN server and create the client.ovpn config file 2 - Install nginx on vpn server and set a default page for blocked site
+1 - Have a VPN server and create the client.ovpn config file 2 - Install nginx/apache on vpn server and set a default page for blocked site

 #Preparation: